dbolingpub/FCND-3D-Control-CPP/README.md

 ![Quad Image](./misc/DroneSpecImage.png)

-The 3D Controls project is the third project in the Udacity Flying Car Nanodegree.
+The 3D Control project is the third project in the Udacity Flying Car Nanodegree.
 In this project, our goal is to implement a cascaded PD controller with an structure similar to the control architecture shown in the image below.

 ![Controller Architecture](./misc/3DControllerArchitecture.png)